E-Rail/SimplyChat-JS-Edition/README.md

 - **User Settings**: Profile management and customization
 - **Modern UI**: Clean grey color scheme with minimalist design
 - **Message Functions**: Copy, forward, quote, and delete messages
+- **Real-time Messaging**: Messages appear instantly for both users using Supabase Realtime

 ## Installation

-Simply open `index.html` in a web browser to get started.
-No additional installation required.
+Simply open `index.html` in a web browser to run the application locally.

 ## Usage

-1. **Register** a new account or **Login** with existing credentials
+1. Register for an account or login with existing credentials
-2. View your **Contacts** in the left sidebar
+2. Add contacts using the "+" button in the bottom left
-3. Select a contact to start chatting
+3. Click on a contact to start chatting
-4. Messages are saved automatically and exclusively between users
+4. Messages are sent in real-time to the other user
-5. Use right-click context menu for message options

 ## Cloud Service Integration